kbmair/kbmair/README.md

 * [LinkedIn](https://www.linkedin.com/in/kyle-mair-07453a264/)

 ## 🤝 Let's Connect
-I’m eager to connect with professionals in the fields of data analysis and engineering!
+I’m eager to connect with professionals in the fields of data science and data analytics!
 Whether you have exciting projects, job opportunities, or just want to discuss the latest trends in data, feel free to reach out.

 Happy analyzing and engineering! 📊💻